Let us bring Manchester Art Gallery to you and provide an object handling session for you and your class or group.

 As well as being an inspiring resource for schools, the objects provide a brilliant stimulus for creative and reminiscence projects with adult groups.
 They encourage collective conversations, stir the imagination and generate stories.

-We can bring the Mary Greg collection of curiosities to your school or centre and lead an object handling session for you and your class.
+We can bring the Handling objects box to your school or centre and lead an object handling session for you and your class.

 To make a booking or find out about our costs, just get in touch.